 What is disability insurance?

 According to the Social Security Administration (SSA), approximately one in four 20-year-olds will experience a disability for 90 days or more before they reach age 67.3 People are often surprised to learn that most disabilities are not caused by job-related accidents.
-In fact, back injuries, cancer, heart disease, and other illnesses cause the majority of long-term absences.4 Many people – from those engaged in physical labor to retail workers, medical providers, attorneys, and office-based personnel - could potentially be at risk of experiencing a disability that may compromise their ability to work – and threaten their source of income.
+In fact, back injuries, degenerative disc disease, cancer, heart disease, and other chronic illnesses cause the majority of long-term absences.4 Disability isn’t just an issue for those engaged in physical labor: Retail workers, medical providers, attorneys, office-based personnel and others are all potentially at risk of experiencing a disability that could compromise their ability to work — and threaten their source of income.

-Disability insurance – whether SSDI or private coverage from an insurance company like Guardian – can provide financial confidence if you are unable to work due to illness or injury.
-These policies are designed to pay monthly benefits to help make up for lost income, helping you handle living expenses while you are unable to work.
-However, not all types of disability are covered by every policy.
-And, both the duration and the dollar amount of benefits vary from policy to policy.
+Disability insurance — whether SSDI or private coverage from an insurance company like Guardian — can provide financial confidence that helps you better face life’s uncertainties.
+If you are unable to work due to a covered illness or injury, these policies are designed to pay monthly benefits to help make up for lost income, helping you handle living expenses while you are unable to work.
+However, not all types of disability are covered by every policy, and the duration and the dollar amount of benefits vary from policy to policy.
 Before you decide to supplement your Social Security coverage with a private disability policy, it's important to get familiar with some key facts about both.

 Get a long term disability insurance quote